psy0rz/ledder/README.md

 #### Control types

-Controls are very powerfull and are recursive as well.
+Controls are very powerful and are recursive as well.
 Look at the other animations how to use them optimally.

 * control.value(): Just a number, with a minimum, maximum and step size.